- Animal Products: dairy

 Short term outcomes: The study will improve processor knowledge about regulatory compliance and inspections; identify ways in which inspector directives and trainings can be improved; increase regulator awareness of small processor educational needs; and improve each group's understanding of the other's perspectives and expectations.

 Intermediate term outcomes: It is expected that small processors will achieve more cost-effective compliance with regulations; regulatory inspections, materials, and communication with processors will improve; and food safety policy may change.

-- that these changes improve the profitability and sustainability of small processor businesses, stimulate Michigan’s small agrifood sector, and enhance quality of life for agrifood producers, rural communities, and society as a whole.
+Long term outcomes: These changes are expected to improve profitability and sustainability of small processing, stimulate Michigan’s small agrifood sector, and enhance quality of life for agrifood producers, rural communities, and society as a whole.